 You can see the left sprite really jitters a lot, the center one is so-so, and the right one is very minimal.
 I guess I made the right choice with the shader.
 It’s working well for now.
 I’m still wondering if this is the best solution, but it’s simple and allows me to focus on more important things.
 I wish this was a pre-existing option in the engine settings as a kind of cheat code for people who don’t wanna deal with all the configuration stuff for pixel art.

 Now I just have to try and finish this project.
-Not sure I'll ever get there.
-I keep refactoring and changing the way I'm doing things.
-I'm constantly moving sideways and rarely moving forward.
-But I guess if you keep going then you have to finish eventually.. right?
+Not sure I’ll ever get there.
+I keep refactoring and changing the way I’m doing things.
+I’m constantly moving sideways and rarely moving forward.
+I suppose I have to finish at some point.
+I hope?